eMacromall.com

 1556 - The deadliest earthquake on record killed 830,000 in Shansi, China.

-24 2003 - The Department of Homeland Security, under Tom Ridge, became a cabinet department.
+2003 - The U.S. Department of Homeland Security, under Tom Ridge, became a cabinet department.

 1993 - The first African-American to sit on the Supreme Court, Thurgood Marshall, dies.